Sasanian economy: Rivalry with the Roman Empire

 We know that in the sixth century, the Sasanians were not only bent on controlling the Arabian sea and of course, their own home waters, the Persian Gulf, but also looked further east.
 This brought the Persians into conflict with Rome.
 Silk was important in the ancient world and was something that the Romans wanted.
 With the seas under Iranian control, the Romans had to seek the aid of the Ethiopians.
 However, this plan failed and probably caused the Aksumite–Persian wars, which made Yemen an Iranian vassal at the end of the wars.

 Procopius states that Justinian sent and embassy to Axum, and requested the Ethiopians "that they should buy silk from the Indians, and sell it to the Romans. thus they would make a lot of money, while they would only be bringing this gain to the Romans, that they [the Romans] would no longer be forced to send their own money to their enemies [the Persians.]"
 However, the plan didn't succeed, "for it was impossible for the Ethiopians to buy silk from the Indians, because the Persian merchants present at the very ports [of Ceylon in Sri Lanka] where the first ships of the Indians put in, since they inhabit a neighboring country, were always accustomed to buy the entire cargoes."
 However, it is not believed that being neighbors was the reason behind cooperation of Iranian and Sinhalese merchants, and the better reason would be that the Iranians were long-established customers and they didn't want to offend the Sasanians by doing business with the rivals of the Persian Empire.
 However, silk problem of the Romans was solved by the introduction of silkworms to the Roman Empire.

+Trade with Sri Lanka

+Sasanian conquest of Sri Lanka under Khosrow I boasted by later sources of Tabari, Hamza and Tha'alibi, rather seems to be an exaggeration and unlikely to be true, as it is neither supported by Byzantine nor eastern sources.
+The Byzantine historian Procopius confirms that the Sasanian merchants engaged in particularly assertive commercial practices in India, where they purchased entire cargoes from arriving vessels, thereby depriving their competitors of access to these goods.
+The "conquest" claimed by the Muslim historians may indeed reflect the substantial commercial influence exerted by Sasanian merchants on the island (Ceylon).